Common Summer Pests

 Small, soft-bodied insects that suck plant sap, causing leaves to curl, yellow, and distort.
 They also attract ants and encourage mold growth.

-Specialized Predators
+Specialized Aphid Predators

-Aphidius colemani – One of the most effective biological controls for aphids, especially in greenhouses or indoor grow setups.
+One of the most effective biological controls for aphids, especially in greenhouses or indoor grow setups.
 These tiny parasitoids create a self-replicating system by laying eggs inside aphids, mummifying them.

-Yellow Sticky Traps – Monitor and detect infestations early.
+Yellow Sticky Traps – Monitor and detect infestations early

-Beneficial Insect Netting – Keep good bugs in and bad bugs out.
+Beneficial Insect Netting – Keep good bugs in and bad bugs out

-- Diatomaceous Earth – Helps create unfavorable conditions for soft-bodied pests.
+Diatomaceous Earth – Helps create unfavorable conditions for soft-bodied pests

 2. Spider Mites